 Also in the 1970’s a retired technician from Nopco worked with Handy Chemical to develop PNS in Canada.
 Handy was a floor cleaning and detergent company, but under the direction of Nehlu Spiratos, took to the PNS business rapidly and quickly became the fifth manufacturer of PNS in North America.
 Several changes have occurred at Handy.
-In the early 2000’s Ruetgers purchased Handy Chemicals and changed their name except in the U.S. Nehlu Spiratos was pushed out of the company and more cosmetic changes occured as Ruetgers was bought out by Rain CII of India.
+In the early 2000’s Ruetgers purchased Handy Chemicals and changed their name except in the U.S. Nehlu Spiratos was pushed out of the company and more cosmetic changes occured as Ruetgers was bought out by Rain CII of India, a coal tar company.

 Today the methods for manufacturing PNS are relatively standard.
 Specific nuances in temperature and ingredient ratios will vary from one manufacturer to the other, but the base product is relatively the same.
 Outside the US, BASF and Kao remain the major manufacturers of PNS.
 Clariant and Huntsman have purchased PNS plants through their acquisitions, but they divested most of their PNS operations by 2010.
 There are various manufacturers in Eastern Europe and India.
 The largest manufacturers and, by far, the largest markets for PNS are now in China.
 PNS is a major product for concrete construction in China.

 A significant increase in naphthalene pricing outside of China, aggressive pricing among competitors and a new replacement product in the concrete segment, has reduced the number of competitors significantly.
 Clariant closed their manufacturing plant in England.
 Kao’s production in Japan has declined significantly due to product changes away from naphthalene sulfonates.